KratosMultiphysics/Kratos/applications/MultilevelMonteCarloApplication/README.md

 # Multilevel Monte Carlo Application

 MultilevelMonteCarloApplication provides different algorithms, belonging to the Monte Carlo (MC) family, and tools to perform statistical analysis of stochastic problems.
-The application contains several interfaces to both Kratos and external libraries.
+The application contains several interfaces with external libraries.

 ## Getting started